-Unlike most of its competitors (most notably QuickBooks), all of Xero’s plans allow for unlimited users.
-That makes Xero a great fit for midsize or growing businesses with team members who collaborate on accounting tasks.
-In other words, if your business is large enough that you can’t (or don’t want to) send invoices, read reports, and reconcile bank transactions on your own, Xero is an efficient, affordable choice.
+Xero is a great fit for midsize or growing businesses with team members who collaborate on accounting tasks.
+For starters, unlike most of its competitors (most notably QuickBooks Online), all of Xero’s plans allow for unlimited users.
+If your business is large enough that you can’t (or don’t want to) send invoices, read reports, and reconcile bank transactions on your own, Xero is an efficient, affordable choice.

-Plus, unlike many of its competitors, Xero includes Inventory management with every plan—with QuickBooks, you don’t get inventory tracking unless you’re paying $70 a month for the Plus plan.
+Plus, unlike many of its competitors, Xero includes inventory management with every plan—with QuickBooks, you don’t get inventory tracking unless you’re paying $80 a month for the Plus plan.

 Each Xero plan includes these key accounting features: